DIVERSITY OF THE SOUTHWEST ENVIRONMENT

 Cynthia Naha is the Southwest CASC Senior Tribal Climate Resilience Liaison and is supported by SW CASC Assistant Tribal Climate Resilience Liaison, Anissa McKenna.
 Cynthia and Anissa work jointly for the Southwest CASC and the American Indian Higher Education Consortium (AIHEC).
 Learn more and contact Cynthia or Anissa by visiting our Tribal Liaison page!

 In the Southwest, tribes are already experiencing a range of impacts that can be associated with climate change.
 These effects include:

 Major water supply and water quality issues in the context of prolonged drought.

 Loss of ecosystem services and reduced ability to grow or collect important traditional foods, plants, and other raw materials.

 Increased impacts to forest resources from large and landscape-transforming wildfires due to drought, aridity, and insect infestations.

 Health impacts from heat waves, dust storms, and smoke from wildfires; and the potential spread of infectious diseases from geographic shifts in disease vectors.

-The SW CASC not only continues to engage with tribal stakeholders, but also provides support through funding opportunities that help support tribal communities mitigate and adapt to climate change impacts.
-The SW CASC is partnering with the American Indian Higher Education Consortium (AIHEC) and the Bureau of Indian Affairs (BIA) to support a Tribal Climate Liaison that serves as an important resource to tribal nations and tribal colleges and universities (TCUs) within the SW CASC service area (Arizona, California, Nevada, and Utah) by providing information, technical assistance, and access to subject matter experts necessary to support local climate resilience research, planning, and implementation efforts.
+The SW CASC not only continues to engage with Tribal partners, but also provides support through funding opportunities that help support Tribal communities mitigate and adapt to climate change impacts.
+The SW CASC is partnering with the American Indian Higher Education Consortium (AIHEC) and the Bureau of Indian Affairs (BIA) to support two Tribal Climate Resilience Liaisons that serve as important resources to Tribal Nations and Tribal colleges and universities (TCUs) within the SW CASC region (Arizona, California, Nevada, and Utah).
+They provide information, technical assistance, and access to subject matter experts necessary to support local climate resilience research, planning, and implementation efforts.